mathiasjepsen/PythonDatasetAssignment/README.md

     - What main-category of project has the highest success rate?
     - For the main-category of project with highest success rate (question above), what is the category with highest number of project
       proposal?
-    - What month recorded the most backers (not unique backers, cannot find if a backer invested in several projects)?
+    - what is the median pledged amount (usd_pledged) of successfully funded projects?
     - What is the number of successfully funded projects with more than 5.000$ pledged per category?
-    - For the main-category with most successfully funded projects, provide mapping of projects per goal.
+    - For the main-category with most successfully funded projects (quantity not rate of success), what is the range of goal-amount (a 10k       usd range, ex range 0-10k$ , 5-15k$...
+100k$-110k$) that contains the most successfully funded projects (in quantity not rate of success)?

 Plan B: TSA Claims - lost property, damaged property, missed flights etc. and their respective dispositions (were they